 Recognizing how much the news business is merely repeated storytelling and sensationalism helped me (and can help you) to recognize I wasn’t missing much by paying attention less.

 As a matter of fact, by focusing more on my aspirations and things I enjoy in my life, I was feeling more joy and getting more done.
 There can be many consequences to watching and clicking on too much news.

 Let this sink in.
 The APA found that the more people watch the news, the more they felt stress and anxiety.

 Because what we’re watching mostly is either somebody got killed, somebody got arrested, or everybody going crazy about Trump.

 Is it me, or did it just get hot in here?

-Some of you who are the biggest news junkies probably are because of politics.
+Some of you who are the biggest news junkies are probably that way because of politics.
 Depending on what side you’re on, you’d like to know if the Democrats are keeping Trump in check, or if Trump is owning the “liberals” again.

 You’re either afraid the world is ending, or you’re afraid your country is being taken from you.

 That about sums it up on both sides.
 But back to digital minimalism again.
 If our goals in life involve getting joy and meaning, one wonders where’s the joy and meaning in watching political drama?